tvdboom/ATOM/docs_sources/user_guide/nlp.md

 Text data is rarely clean.
 Whether it's scraped from a website or inferred from paper documents, it's always populated with irrelevant information for the model, such as email addresses, HTML tags, numbers or punctuation marks.
-Use the [TextCleaner](../../API/nlp/textcleaner) class to clean the corpus from such noise.
-It can be accessed from atom through the [textclean](../../API/ATOM/atomclassifier/#textclean) Use the class' parameters to choose which transformations to perform.
+Use the [TextCleaner][] class to clean the corpus from such noise.
+It can be accessed from atom through the [textclean][atomclassifier-textclean] method.
+Use the class' parameters to choose which transformations to perform.
 The available steps are: